Saturday, September 28, 2024

 At 2PM today, we met with Ronato, our local guide for our Bergen: Past and Present walking tour.
 Turned out we were the only ones so we had him to ourselves.
 Bergen has a long history, but it was recognised as a city in 1070 under King Olav Kyrre, but was a Viking trading center long before then.
 It was an interesting and fun walk.
 Here are some pictures and a little information about our tour.

-Our tour guide's knowledge about
+Our tour guide's knowledge about Bergen's ancient

-(think WWII-today) was impressive.
+and modern history (think WWII-today) was impressive.

 Håkon’s Hall (shown below) was built between 1247 and 1261 by Håkon Håkonsson.
 It was the largest of the royal residencies in the 13th-century when Bergen was the political centre of Norway. (see this website for professional interior photos and a little history: